 Animal welfare education is about the fostering of respect, understanding, compassion and responsibility towards animals.
 It is an exploration of how we share the world with other living beings and the responsibilities we have in ensuring their wellbeing.

-Given the prevalence of violence in society today, it is more crucial than ever to instil compassion, empathy and tolerance in young people.
+Given the prevalence of violence in society today, it is more crucial than ever to instill compassion, empathy and tolerance in young people.
 Studies have shown that there is a direct correlation between violent acts towards animals and people.
-Additionally, research in animal welfare education suggests that children’s compassion toward animals is related to their empathy toward humans.
+Additionally, research in animal welfare education suggests that children’s compassion toward animals is related to their empathy towards humans.

 SPCA’s Education Programme promotes essential character-building qualities such as empathy, kindness, respect for others and personal responsibility as well as engaging learners in core curriculum learning through a real-life meaningful context.
 As children develop empathy (the ability to assume the feelings and perspective of other humans and animals), they begin to understand concepts such as respect, cooperation, sharing, fairness and patience.

 SPCA’s Resources for Early Learning were designed to be intergrated into Te Whāriki, New Zealand's Early Childhood Curriculum, by experienced New Zealand trained kaiako.
 The resources focus on a variety of animal welfare concepts and provide kaiako with the tools to incorporate these topics into their early learning setting.